drvinceknight/cfm/nbs/chapters/02-algebra/main.md

 <!-- #region -->
 #### How to substitute a value in to an expression

-Given a Sympy expression it is possible to substite values in to it using the `.subs()` tool.
+Given a Sympy expression it is possible to substitute values in to it using the `.subs()` tool.
 This takes the variables and their values in the following format:

 ```python
 expression.subs({variable: value})